aehrc/onto-atomio-cloak/README.md

 We will now pull this feed into ontoserver

-8. Select the ontoserver environment, and request a token for ontoserver.
+8. Select the ontoserver environment, and request a token for ontoserver through the ontoserver collection

 9. Make the get upstream feed request in the ontoserver collection

 ![Feed pulled into ontoserver](/images/upstream_feed.png)

-### We will now checkout the ontoserver environment.
+### We will now checkout the ontoserver through ontocommand environment.

 1. head to https://ontoserver:8444/fhir